PRASHJANNUZ/IntershipTaskRW/README.md

-# IntershipTaskRW
+# REST Application To track Expenses
-In this Internship Task they told me to build a Expense Tracking System by using Springboot with Restful APIs.
+In this Task, I build a Expense Tracking System by using Springboot with Restful APIs.